BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 As noted in the book, page #154
 > Even in the largest dictionaries 60,000 to 65,000 words are quite common.

-Assuming calling out this "consice" version of the dictionary was on puprose, why do we have so many numbers above 65 in our unsolved cipher?
+Assuming calling out this "concise" version of the dictionary was on purpose, why do we have so many numbers above 65 in our unsolved cipher?
 62, 63,  64, 65, 72, 75, 81, 82, 83, 84, 91, 92...well over half the cipher leads with digit pairs beyond the scope of this dictionary.

 Page 153
 > ...
 Mr. Mansfield ... calculated dictionary progressive lists, giving numbers of words beginning with any two letters in dictionaries of 10, 20, 30, 40, 50, 60, 80, and 100 thousand words.